atmughrabi/CAPI-FPGA-Recovery/README.md

 ## Problem

-You flash you FPGA card with a faulty image, and it stops showing up in you Power System.
+You flash your FPGA card with a faulty image, and it stops showing up in you Power System.

 ## Dependencies